11 Signs Your Ex Is Testing You (And How to Pass Every One)

 Right Answer (Passes Test): “That’s awesome, hope you had a great time! :)”

 The right answer is positive, unfazed, and closes the topic.
 It communicates that their dating life doesn’t threaten you because you are secure in yourself.
-This is the essence of passing their tests.

 Tired of Playing Mind Games?